VHDPlus/vhdplus-website/docs/component_vhdpcore_max10.md

 ![VHDP Core MAX10](/img/vhdpcore/max10_img.jpg)

+> This is not just one board you put in one of your projects - It is an investment in all your projects you can now instantly realize with just one piece of hardware

 The VHDPlus Core MAX10 is the entry into FPGA programming.
 With it's many I/Os, internal ADC, large RAM, Flash and an onboard USB programmer, you can even realize complex projects with many components and an internal Arduino-compatible processor that work together.<br/>
 Also with the small form factor and headers on the back, it is perfect to be used directly in your projects.
 Also with the CRUVI connectors it features a full plug and play experience.
 The CRUVI High Speed connector allows to connect e.g. Camera, Display, Gigabit Ethernet and a lot more extensions with differential I/Os to reach the full potential of the FPGA.<br/>
 In addition, if you add a processor to your FPGA design, with the big external RAM and Flash, you can use and save complex programs on the board.
 The RAM also allows e.g. applications with cameras and object detection.